-Sometimes you want to be able to run software that makes use of windowing systems (i.e. all software with a graphical user interface).
-For example the statistical software package R has built in functionality for displaying plots in a graphical window, which means it requires a windowing system.
-Most Unix-based systems make use of the X11 as their windowing system.
+Sometimes you want to be able to run software that makes use of graphics, for example to run the statistical software package R. Most UNIX-based system make use of the X11 protocol for drawing graphics on the computer screen.
 We therefore need to enable X11-forwarding in SSH to be able to run programs that require graphics.
 This is achieved using the -X flag.
+Below we use this flag to login to a machine named pawn.

+'''

-\$ ssh -X olssont@pawn
+$ ssh -X olssont@pawn

+'''